neonmik/Wave-Machine-Firmware/README.md

         + Finally added Multicore support (hadware functions on one side, synth/dac on another)

     + USB MIDI/MIDI:
+        + Bugfix: MIDI note on/off calls rewritten - the way in which MIDI not on/off calls were coming after note priority/arppegiator was causing a bug where no note off message would be sent if more than 8 voices were played.
+The update stops this from happening and also allows the sustain funtion to work properly.
         + Bugfix: MIDI IN CC calls no longer get stuck due to controls being live
         + Added UART code and associated MIDI call functions.
         + Bugfix: MIDI messages were being repeatedly called, turned out to be and issue with the way that the USB-MIDI queue was being checked for messages.
 Only found if during testing for Sustain Pedal Feature.